Need practical help after an accident?

 Car Accident Helpline.
 Open 24/7

-A minor bump at the roadside can be unsettling, but knowing what to do can help you safeguard your no-claims bonus and ensure your insurance cover remains secure.
-Are you familiar with the steps to take at the scene to record details, preserve evidence, and manage the claims process smoothly?
+A minor bump at the roadside can be unsettling, but knowing what to do in those first few minutes can help you protect your no-claims bonus and keep the next steps clearer.
+If you have recently been in a crash, the aim is usually to stay safe, gather the right details, and avoid mistakes that could make the claims process harder later on.

 1. Pull over calmly and make the area safe